 - Foregone Conclusion: Anyone that's read Leia: Princess of Alderaan before viewing The Last Jedi would know that she's genuinely good, helpful, and loyal, despite whatever her exterior may lead you to think.

-- Genki Girl: She is very much this in her youth, with a hyperactive and quirky personality, and a habit of dying her hair often and wearing very loud clothing.
-As an adult, she has toned this down, though her purple hair and Adorkable traits indicate she's still this to an extent.
+- Genki Girl: In her youth she had a hyperactive and quirky personality, and a habit of dying her hair often and wearing very loud clothing.
+As an adult, she has toned this down, though her purple hair and interactions with indicate she's still this to an extent.